Cybersecurity Maturity Model Certification (CMMC) – COMING SOON!

 CMMC is taking applications from C3PAOs (like PRI Registrar)

-CMMC is approving trainers, training organizations, Registered Provider Organization (RPO), and Registered Practitioners (RP) to support suppliers with implementation
+CMMC is currently approving Registered Provider Organization (RPO), and Registered Practitioners (RP) to support suppliers with implementation

 Open market demand for certification for DoD suppliers is expected to begin 2023 -2024 pending DoD final approval